Dave-team/Knowledge-base/Drinks.md

 - Glenlivet 12, Glenfiddich 12, other citrusy whiskys - palate cleansers. like chewing on a lemon in between bites. great to make a contrast instead of pairing, but also go well with grilled veggies or avocados.
 Corn on the cob.

 ## Rum
+### Rums I like
+- El Dorado 12
+- Diplomatico

 ## Wine
+- Rioja: Campo Viejo
+Aldi:
+  - Animus Douro
+  - Argentina Malbec - not great by itself only.
+Malbecs should go with food instead.
+- Toto Loco

 ## Beer
 Lager